 Can an International Students Get In-State Tuition?

 There may also be programs in the student’s home country that pay a portion of the tuition for students who attend a foreign college or university.
-For example, the U.K.’s Leverhulme Trust offers scholarships to students who wish to study abroad, essentially making for in state tuition for international students.
+For example, the U.K.’s Leverhulme Trust offers scholarships to students who wish to study abroad, essentially making for in-state tuition for international students.

 Moving the entire family to the United States is an extreme method to get in-state tuition for international students, but Forbes outlines a detailed plan on their website to accomplish the task.
 It involves investing in and directing an independent film.
 The special visa program used for this investment visa allows the investor to receive derivative visas for his or her spouse and children under the age of 21.
-It doesn’t take the cheapest colleges in the world, just some smart planning, to get in state tuition for international students.
+It doesn’t take the cheapest colleges in the world, just some smart planning, to get in-state tuition for international students.

-In addition, there are many affordable universities in USA that are among the cheapest colleges in the world, even without any scholarships.
-Foreign students can save a huge amount on tuition by researching the most affordable universities in USA and choosing to attend one of those schools instead of a more expensive and prestigious university.
+In addition, there are many affordable universities in the USA that are among the cheapest colleges in the world, even without any scholarships.
+Foreign students can save a huge amount on tuition by researching the most affordable universities in the USA and choosing to attend one of those schools instead of a more expensive and prestigious university.